Andrea M. Ewart, Esq. Bio

 DevelopTradeLaw, LLC was founded by Andrea M. Ewart, Esq. to provide custom-tailored legal and business solutions to companies doing business internationally.
 Andrea is an experienced international trade and customs attorney and policy advisor.

 DevelopTradeLaw, LLC was founded by Andrea M. Ewart, Esq. to provide custom-tailored legal and business solutions to companies doing business internationally.
 Andrea is an experienced international trade and customs attorney and policy advisor.
-She is a critical thinker who brings precision, thoroughness and passion to serving the interests of her clients.
+A critical thinker, with a demonstrated history of successfully developing and implementing sustainable and dynamic trade programs.
 A happy and satisfied client is her primary goal, making her a trustworthy partner for your business.

-Operating DevelopTradeLaw, LLC since 2003, Andrea has counseled and represented the interests of businesses, governments, and entrepreneurs on a wide range of issues affecting international trade including customs law and enforcement, U.S. export control laws, U.S. trade sanctions, the Foreign Corrupt Practices Act (FCPA), the use of preferential trade programs to minimize trade costs and support market expansion, and contractual support for international transactions.
-She is particularly interested in providing legal advice and support to start-ups and other companies entering international business.
+Operating DevelopTradeLaw, LLC since 2003, Andrea has counseled and represented the interests of businesses, governments, and entrepreneurs on a wide range of issues affecting international trade.
+These include customs law and enforcement, U.S. export control laws, U.S. trade sanctions and the Foreign Corrupt Practices Act (FCPA).
+She has had success in using preferential trade programs to minimize trade costs, support market expansion, and providing contractual support for international transactions.
+During her years of consulting experience she has provided legal advice and support to start-ups and other companies entering international business.

-Ms. Ewart is an accomplished speaker and writer and applies her practical experience on trade to the issues that affect businesses and their bottom line.
-Her workshops on the “Legal Do’s and Don’ts of Doing Business Internationally” provide insightful and indispensable information, particularly for small businesses.
+An accomplished speaker and writer, Andrea applies her practical experience on trade to the issues that affect businesses and their bottom line.
+Her workshops on the “Legal Do’s and Don’ts of Doing Business Internationally” provide insightful and indispensable information and is widely received by all her clients to develop their business.

 - Consulting assignments for foreign governments and regional organizations on such issues as: